JoseGaDel/DIME/models/README.md

 Here the model has been quantized to uint8 for both input and output.
 Therefore inputs must be quantized accordingly.
 The parameters can be found using: "interpreter.get_input_details()" and they are: scale = 0.016141219064593315 and zero = 123

 Here, as with Resnet 8 the outputs are already normalized.
 Therefore, the LR model is trained directly with the quant outputs.
+The trained parameters are: beta = -4.58669089, w1 = 0.02206441 and w2 = -0.00222133